AI transformation strategist, design leader, author, and speaker

 In 2005, I codified an emerging pattern in Web applications that decoupled user interaction from server communication.
 I decided that was a mouthful, so I called it “Ajax”.
 Ajax introduced new interaction models and soon became a part of practically every site on the Web.

-After 13 years, Adaptive Path left the consulting business when it became part of Capital One’s newly formed digital design group.
+After 13 years, Adaptive Path left the consulting business when it became part of Capital One and its newly formed digital design group.
 Along the way, I became an international public speaker, delivering keynote talks on practically every continent.

 At Capital One, I helped build out the infrastructure to support design culture at the scale of hundred of designers, while also spinning up new functions for the organization, including establishing and leading our events, publishing, and Responsible AI teams.

-Since 2018, I’ve been a leadership coach for digital product design executives, helping leaders around the world build the skills to achieve their aims.
+Since leaving Capital One, I’ve been a leadership coach for digital product design executives, helping leaders around the world build the skills to achieve their aims.
 I love applying my years of leadership experience to help other leaders grow.